Jackie Wallace: Post-football life

 Out of the NFL, Wallace worked on an oil platform.
 The year after his football career ended, his mother died and he began to abuse alcohol and use crack cocaine.
 He has battled addictions to numerous drugs, including crack, alcohol, and heroin, throughout his life, and has disappeared for years at a time.

 Ted Jackson, a photojournalist for The Times-Picayune, discovered him homeless on the streets of New Orleans in 1990, and published a photo he took of the former player, which inspired Wallace to make an attempt at recovery; at the time, his whereabouts had been unknown for roughly a decade.
 He became sober, got married, and bought a house in the northeastern suburbs of Baltimore.
 His sobriety lasted until 2002, when a domestic dispute with his wife led to him fleeing back to the streets of New Orleans.
 After several years of drug use, he was jailed in 2008 for check fraud, serving half of a seven-year sentence.
 He was released early for good behavior.

 On June 5, 2012, the WDSU television channel in New Orleans ran an article about the New Orleans Mission (a homeless shelter) closing its doors due to financial problems.
 In the article, Wallace stated that he was homeless and had been frequenting the shelter for two months.
 Wallace achieved sobriety again in 2014 and joined Narcotics Anonymous; the same year, Wallace took part in a lawsuit against the NFL regarding concussions.

 In July 2017, Wallace disappeared again, having relapsed and returned to the streets.
 In 2018, he regained sobriety and resumed contact with friends and family.

-In August of 2020, photojournalist Ted Jackson released a biography of Wallace's life titled You Ought To Do A Story About Me.
+In August 2020, photojournalist Ted Jackson released a biography of Wallace's life titled You Ought To Do A Story About Me.

 The two were interviewed by The Today Show, NPR's Weekend Edition and Access Hollywood detailing on how they met, became friends and eventually ended up collaborating on the book.